How to develop your child's skills for safe communication with strangers. Rules of conduct with strangers

 • If there is a stranger in the elevator you called, do not enter the cabin.
 Move away from the elevator and call the elevator again after a while.

-• If you nevertheless entered the elevator with a suspicious stranger, press the "Call dispatcher" and "Stop" buttons at the same time so that the cabin stands still with the doors open.
-After the dispatcher's answer, press the button for the desired floor and start a conversation with the dispatcher.
+• If you do enter the elevator with a suspicious stranger, press the “Call dispatcher” and “Stop” buttons simultaneously so that the cabin stands still with the doors open.
+After the dispatcher answers, press the button for the desired floor and start a conversation with the dispatcher.
 The dispatcher hears you and, if necessary, will call the police and the elevator operator.

 • Do not stand in the elevator with your back to the passenger, watch his actions.

-• When you try to attack, raise a cry, make noise, knock on the walls of the elevator, defend yourself in any way.
-Try to press the button "Call dispatcher" and any floor.
+• If you try to attack, raise a scream, make noise, knock on the walls of the elevator, defend yourself in any way.
+Try to press the “Call dispatcher” button on any floor.

-• If the doors open, try to run out, call the neighbors for help.
-Once you are safe, immediately call the police and report the signs of the attacker.
+• If the doors open, try to run out and call your neighbors for help.
+Once you are safe, immediately call the police and report the identity of the attacker.

 Remember!
-Enter the elevator, making sure that there is no stranger on the site.
+Enter the elevator, making sure that there is no stranger on the platform.

 Outdoor safety: